phoenix-rtos/phoenix-rtos-doc/libc/functions/a/accept.part-impl.md

 ## Return value

 Upon successful completion, `accept()` returns the non-negative file descriptor of the accepted socket.
-Otherwise, `-1` is returned, `errno` is set to indicate the error, and any object pointed to by <u>address_len</u> remains unchanged.
+Otherwise, `-1` is returned, `errno` is set to indicate the error, and any object pointed to by `address_len` remains unchanged.

 ## Errors